zwhitchcox/tezt/README.md

 }
 ```

-But you have to also have the files being generated automatically to run this, and this launch configuration assumes your `outDir` is set to a directory called `dist` in your current workspace.
+This launch configuration assumes your `outDir` is set to a directory called `dist` in your current workspace.

 This is the `tsconfig.json` I use: